harvesthill/reddit-wiki-archive/steroids/equipoise.md

 An increase in hematocrit values don't have to be cause for alarm so long as one is otherwise healthy.
 If there aren't any sides such as headache or sluggishness from the high HTC, then there's no immediate cause for alarm.
 Contra outdated medical consensus of old, elevated HCT in isolation [is no longer considered](http://www.haematologica.org/content/104/4/653) an independent risk factor.

-&gt; Nearly every old study reporting the dangers of a elevated HCT analyzes it in the context of *polycythemia vera* or another similar condition.
+> Nearly every old study reporting the dangers of a elevated HCT analyzes it in the context of *polycythemia vera* or another similar condition.
 These conditions cause a multitude of hematological changes.
 For example, *polycythemia vera* also causes a significant increase in platelets, which is problematic on its own and further amplified by the synergistic thrombotic action of elevated red blood cells with elevated platelets.

 ## Detectability